-Propane, also known as liquefied petroleum gas (LPG), or autogas, is considered an alternative fuel under the Energy Policy Act of 1992.
+Propane, also known as liquefied petroleum gas (LPG), or propane autogas, is considered an alternative fuel under the Energy Policy Act of 1992.
 According to the Propane Education and Research Council, there are more than 143,000 on-road propane vehicles in the United States.
 Many are used in fleet applications, such as school buses, shuttles, and police vehicles.

 Types of Propane Vehicles

+Propane vehicles have been widely used and refined for decades.
 There are two types of propane vehicles: dedicated and bi-fuel.
 Dedicated propane vehicles are designed to run only on propane, while bi-fuel propane vehicles have two separate fueling systems that enable the vehicle to use either propane or gasoline.

-A propane vehicle's power, acceleration, and cruising speed are similar to those of conventionally-fueled vehicles.
+A propane vehicle's power, acceleration, and cruising speed are similar to those of conventionally fueled vehicles.
 The driving range for dedicated and bi-fuel vehicles is also comparable.
 Extra storage tanks can increase range, but the tank size and additional weight affect payload capacity.